EmmeEffe/ddMultiagentCoordinationSym/README.md

 > /tf

 If you want to play around driving the robots you can do it using `ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --remap cmd_vel:=/robot1/cmd_vel` and substituting to `robot1` the namespace of the robot that you want to move.

+If you want to spawn a different number of robots, or spawn them at different distance you just have to edit the [launch_config.yaml](./config/launch_config.yaml) file.